Jacob-Spiegel/SMILESClickChem/README.md

 # Acknowledgment and Citing

-Much of this code is take directly and/or adapted from AutoGrow4 and Glauconite.
+Much of this code is take directly and/or adapted from AutoGrow4 and GlauconiteFilter.
 This program also relies on Gypsum-DL and Dimorphite-DL for ligand handling and multiprocessing.
 Please remember to cite the following papers:

 ## SMILESClickChem Citation: